valeriorlandini/theinformer/ReadMe.md

 Next run `cmake --build . --config Release`

 The compiled binaries can be found inside `TheInformer_artefacts/Release` (or simply `TheInformer_artefacts` in Linux) folder.

+## _The Case Officer_ Max for Live device

+*The Case Officer* is a Max for Live device that receives data from *The Informer* so that they can be used as modulation sources within Live.
+It runs on Live 12 (Windows/macOS), and can be found in the `Max4Live` folder of this repository.

 ## _Informer_ C++ library